phonowell/genshin-impact-script/README.md

 ## Features

+### Easy skill timer

+Provides countdown timer for E skills, with overlay.

+### Use E skill when character debuts

+When you press or hold `numeric key` to switch characters, the character will automatically use E skill when he/she appears on the stage.

 ### Better running/jumping

 Use better running when long pressing `right click`.
 Automatically open wind glider when jumping.

-### Easy skill timer

-Provides countdown timer for E skills.

-### Use E skill when character debuts

-When you press or hold `Numeric Key` to switch characters, the character will automatically use E skill when he/she appears on the stage.

-### Better elemental vision

-When you press `Middle Button`, you will enter the automatically maintained elemental vision; press Middle Button again to exit.

 ### Fast item pickup

 Quickly pick up items when the `f` key is pressed.

+### Record/replay action

+Press `f10` to record your action; press `f11` to replay.

+### Better elemental vision

+When you press `middle button`, you will enter the automatically maintained elemental vision; press Middle Button again to exit.

 ### Auto-adjust game process priority